 Recommended by Kate from Lone Star Travel Guide

-Considered to be the tallest point within Austin’s city limits, Mount Bonnell is one of the city’s original tourist attractions and one of the best things to do in Austin today!
+Considered the tallest point within Austin’s city limits, Mount Bonnell is one of the city’s original tourist attractions and one of the best things to do in Austin today!

 Standing at a mere 775 feet tall, climbing to the top of Mount Bonnell requires a mere 102 steps up a shaded limestone staircase, and it’s well worth the small effort.

-Once you reach the top of the staircase, if you turn left and walk for a short distance, you’ll be rewarded with incredible views of the Austin skyline, and if you turn right and walk a short distance, you’ll come to the famous, postcard view of Mount Bonnell, with beautiful Lake Austin (which is technically part of the Colorado River) below.
+Once you reach the top of the staircase, if you turn left and walk for a short distance, you’ll be rewarded with incredible views of the Austin skyline.
+If you turn right and walk a short distance, you’ll come to the famous postcard view of Mount Bonnell, with beautiful Lake Austin (which is technically part of the Colorado River) below.

-Mount Bonnell is one of the most popular places to watch the sunset in Austin, and the golden light is absolutely beautiful to witness!
+Mount Bonnell is one of the most popular places to watch the sunset in Austin, and the golden light is wonderful to witness!